THE SEASON FOR LOVE - UP TO 30% OFF SELECT STYLES

-Synthetic gemstones like the sapphires are able to be identified and differentiated from natural gemstones because they are too perfect.
+Synthetic gemstones like the sapphires cano be identified and differentiated from natural gemstones because they are too perfect.
 This means that the quality is too high.
 Despite the synthetic gemstones being vastly superior in appearance due to the lack of impurities, they often sell for lower prices when compared to other natural gemstones.
-The sapphire however, is of the highest quality and a very rare gemstone to come by.
+The sapphire, however, is of the highest quality and a very rare gemstone to come by.
 Therefore, this makes it an expensive one.

-Getting a well cut, high quality carat sapphire stone would cost more than other gemstones due to the fact that a quality sapphire is made to the very best value and is a very rare gemstone which makes the demand high and this increases the price.
+Getting a well-cut, high-quality carat sapphire would cost more than other gemstones since a quality sapphire is made to the very best value and is a very rare gemstone which makes the demand high and increases the price.

 Fill out our form below -- We’ll have our experts find three personalized gemstone ring suggestions that fit your tastes and budget.